ibm-cloud-docs/watson-assistant/phone-config.md

 Incoming calls to your assistant follow this path:

 1. A customer calls the customer support phone number that is managed by your Session Initiation Protocol (SIP) trunk provider.
-1. The SIP trunk service sends a SIP `INVITE` HTTP request to your assistant's phone integration to establish a connection.
+1. The SIP trunk service sends a SIP `INVITE` request to your assistant's phone integration to establish a connection.
 1. The phone integration connects to the speech services that are required to support the interaction.
 1. After the services are ready, the connection is established, and audio is sent over the Real-time Transport Protocol (RTP).